JetBrains/kotlin-web-site/docs/topics/native/apple-privacy-manifest.md

 category.

 Ideally, all SDKs that your app uses provide their own privacy manifest, and you don't need to worry about that.
-But if some of your dependencies don't do this, your App Store submission will be flagged.
+But if some of your dependencies don't do this, your App Store submission may be flagged.

-> As of April 22, the App Store does not check API usage in dynamically linked libraries, so only static dependencies affect the check;
-> however, this may change in the future.
->
-{type="note"}

 ## How to resolve

-To ensure that your Kotlin Multiplatform app meets the App Store requirements, you can list all of the required reason APIs in the app's privacy manifest.

 After you have tried to submit your app and received a detailed issue list from the App Store, you can build your manifest following the Apple documentation: